Employment Policies

 Phone Use – No one is to spend one’s time talking on the desk’s phone with one’s friends or relatives while on company time.
 Incoming personal calls on any Laurel Caverns phone are to be limited to emergency calls only.

 Policy Review – These policies shall be reviewed once every three years by legal counsel familiar with employment law to both assure compliance and adequacy with respect to federal, state and local laws.
 They shall be reviewed annually by the officers to assure adequacy with respect to the realities of the Conservancy’s operations.
+Finally, suggestions by the Laurel Caverns State Park Manager are always welcomed.

 Policy Understanding – Any employee who has difficulty following the wording of this policy manual should request the opportunity to have it reviewed for them by a supervisor.

 Posters – All Federal and State posters and legal notices required by law are to be permanently and prominently displayed on or by the bulletin board in the staff lounge.
 Minimally the following posters are to be displayed – OSHA Notification, Equal Employment Notification Act, Fair Labor Standards Act, Family and Medical Leave Act, and the Commonwealth of Pennsylvania Unemployment Law notice.
-Any observation that a particular poster is missing should be reported to the Facilitator.
+Any observation that a particular poster is missing should be reported to the Director of Communications.

 Preparation – All instructors scheduled for group tours or programs are to have the scheduled room set up prior to the group’s arrival with all materials needed to run the program.
 After the program, the room is to be cleaned and prepared for the arrival of the next group.